-- You may make use of five grace days for submission of programming projects, used in increments of one day.
-The grace days remove the 15%/30% penalty but do not further extend the submission deadline.
-You must still submit the assignment at most 2 days late.
-Grace days may be used on the final program. - Grace days must be invoked before the assignment is due, and must be invoked via the following process.
-Failure to follow this procedure renders the grace days expended but invalid. - \circ $\;$ Before the assignment is due, in Canvas, go to "Grades". - Select the assignment (e.g. Program 1). - On the right side of the screen, in the "Add a Comment" box enter - "X Grace Days" where X is the number of grace days you will use for that assignment. - If you comment that you plan to use X grace days (e.g. "2 Grace Days") but find you only need X-Y grace days, make another assignment comment stating "Revoke Y Grace Days" (e.g. "Revoke 1 Grace Day") to recover the unused grace day.
-You may not re-apply grace days for the same assignment after revoking them. - I encourage you to not use up your grace days early in the term.
-The programming assignments get harder as the as the term progresses.
+- You may make use of four\ total grace days for submission of Projects 1 through 5, used in increments of one day, and no more than two per assignment. - You may not use grace days on Project 0 or Project 6 get an early start. - Each grace day removes one day's late penalty but does not extend the final submission deadline.
+You must still submit the assignment at most 2 days after the original deadline. - Grace days may not be used on the final program. - Grace days must be invoked before the assignment is due, and must be invoked via the following process.
+Failure to follow this procedure renders the grace days expended but invalid. - Before the assignment is due, in Canvas, go to "Grades". - Select the assignment (e.g. Program 1). - On the right side of the screen, in the "Add a Comment" box enter - "X Grace Days" where X is the number of grace days you will use for that assignment. - If you comment that you plan to use 1 grace day but find you need another, make another assignment comment stating "1 Grace Day" before the end of your first grace day. - If you comment that you plan to use X grace days (e.g. "2 Grace Days") but find you don't need to use all of them, make another assignment comment stating "Revoke Y Grace Days" (e.g. "Revoke 1 Grace Day") to recover any unneeded grace days. - The programming assignments get harder as the term progresses.
 Start your programming assignments as soon as possible.
 Do not wait until the last weekend to begin them.